A second order differential equation for a point charged particle: Discussion

 \section{Discussion}

-Combining the notion of generalized higher order electromagnetic field with maximal acceleration geometry, we have obtained the implicit differential equation \eqref{equationofmotion} as a description of the dynamics of a point charged particle that takes into account the radiation reaction.
-Equation \eqref{equationofmotion} is free of run-away solutions and pre-accelerate solutions of Dirac's type.
-The hypothesis of maximal acceleration is necessary in order to keep under control the value of the acceleration.
-It also provides a book-keeping parameter that allows to construct our perturbation method.
-The hypothesis of generalized higher order fields is fundamental too, since it provides us with the degree of freedom that we need to eliminate the Schott term in the ALD equation.
-Moreover, the physical interpretation of such fields is clear: fields should not be defined independently of the way they are measured or detected.
+Combining the notion of generalized higher order electromagnetic field with maximal acceleration geometry we have obtained the implicit differential equation \eqref{equationofmotion} as description of the dynamics of a point charged particle.
+Equation \eqref{equationofmotion} and its general covariant version equation \eqref{covariantequationofmotion} is free of run-away solutions and pre-accelerate solutions of Dirac's type.
+The assumption of maximal acceleration is necessary in order to keep under control the value of the acceleration.
+It also provides a book-keeping parameter $\epsilon_0$ useful to construct our perturbative theory.
+The hypothesis of generalized higher order fields is fundamental too, since these fields provide the degrees of freedom that we need to eliminate the Schott's term in the ALD equation.
+Moreover, the physical interpretation of such fields is quite natural, indicating that electromagnetic fields should not be defined independently of the way in which they are measured or detected, even at the classical level description.

-The hypotheses of generalized higher order fields for $k=3$ and maximal acceleration do not fix completely the dynamics of a point charged particle.
-However, the requirements that \begin{itemize}